×

-In this post, we’ll be checking out sixteen Italian news resources that’ll send your language skills soaring and give you some cultural insight while you’re at it.
+In this post, we’ll check out 16 Italian news resources that’ll send your language skills soaring and give you some cultural insight while you’re at it.

 Why Use the News to Learn Italian?